Data-Driven Minimax Optimization with Expectation Constraints: Introduction

 \begin{enumerate} \item[(i)] We identify a model of stochastic minimax optimization problems with complex expectation constraints.
 The new model distinguishes itself from classic minimax optimization problems in at least two aspects: (1) it deals explicitly with challenging expectation constraints and is a more realistic model; (2) it is flexible and well-suited to data-driven modeling.

 \item[(ii)] We propose a basic primal-dual algorithm that conducts simple stochastic projected gradient descent at each update to handle the proposed expectation-constrained stochastic minimax optimization problem.
-Without assuming the boundedness of the generated dual iterates, we show that our algorithm achieves the optimal $\cO(\frac{1}{\sqrt{N} })$ rate of convergence for objective optimality gap, duality gap, and feasibility residuals.
+Without \sg{assuming the boundedness of $\cX$ and $\cY$, and bounded second moments of the generated dual iterates,} we show that our algorithm achieves the optimal $\cO(1/{\sqrt{N} })$ rate of convergence for objective optimality gap, duality gap, and feasibility residuals.

 \item[(iii)] We further enhance our basic primal-dual algorithm by allowing adaptive selections of the step-sizes, without fixing the total number of iterations a priori.
-We provide a rigorous analysis to show that the enhanced adaptive version also enjoys the optimal $\cO(\frac{1}{\sqrt{N} })$ rate of convergence for objective optimality gap, duality gap, and feasibility residuals. \item[(iv)] \sg{We verify theoretical rate of convergence results by conducting numerical experiments on quadratic-constrained quadratic saddle point optimization problems and robust optimal pricing problems.
-Numerical results indicate that our algorithms can efficiently and robustly solve minimax problems with thousands of expectation constraints.} \end{enumerate}
+We provide a rigorous analysis to show that the enhanced adaptive version also enjoys the optimal $\cO(1/{\sqrt{N} })$ rate of convergence for objective optimality gap, duality gap, and feasibility residuals. \item[(iv)] We verify the theoretical rate of convergence results by conducting numerical experiments on quadratic-constrained quadratic saddle point optimization problems and robust optimal pricing problems.
+Numerical results indicate that our algorithms can efficiently and robustly solve minimax problems with thousands of expectation constraints. \end{enumerate}